PaulWheatcroft/theCocktailShaker/README.md

 - As a person with some ingredients in my drinks cabinet if I find a drink I like I would like to find out how to make the cocktail
 - As a person with some ingredients in my drinks cabinet if I find a drink I really like I would like to email the instructions to myself
 - As a person with some ingredients in my drinks cabinet if I don't find anything I would like to refine my choice and search again
-- Someone who just wants to be surprised and inspired to make a cocktail I would like to have a selection of cocktails to look at
+- As someone who just wants to be surprised and inspired to make a cocktail I would like to have a selection of cocktails to look at
-- Someone who just wants to be surprised and inspired to make a cocktail if I find a drink I like I would like to find out how to make the cocktail
+- As someone who just wants to be surprised and inspired to make a cocktail if I find a drink I like I would like to find out how to make the cocktail
-- Someone who just wants to be surprised and inspired to make a cocktail if I find a drink I really like I would like to email the instructions to myself
+- As someone who just wants to be surprised and inspired to make a cocktail if I find a drink I really like I would like to email the instructions to myself
-- Someone who just wants to be surprised and inspired to make a cocktail if I don't find something that entices me I would like to look at another selection of cocktails
+- As someone who just wants to be surprised and inspired to make a cocktail if I don't find something that entices me I would like to look at another selection of cocktails

 ## Design Choices

 The website needs to be a fun and engaging mobile first site with a striking colour pallet.
-And the overall feel was based on a hybrid on the 1920s and the 1980s.
+And the overall feel is based on a hybrid of the 1920s and the 1980s.

+Where possible the site should fit on to the screen be that mobile, tablet or desktop.

+The UX was designed to be more like an app than a traditional website and that it would take the user through an intuitive journey to finding a cocktail rather than being overly prescriptive with an overwhelming range of options and choices.

 | Description | Hex Colour Value |
 | --- | ----------- |